tgirke/GEN242-2021/content/en/tutorials/rparallel/rparallel.md

     [`batchtools`](https://mllg.github.io/batchtools/articles/batchtools.html#migration).
 Older versions of this package were released under the name `BatchJobs` (Bischl et al. 2015).
 -   `batchtools` supports both multi-core and multi-node computations with and without schedulers.
 By making use of cluster template files, most schedulers and queueing systems are supported (*e.g.* Torque, Sun Grid Engine, Slurm).
+-   The `BiocParallel` package (see [here](https://bioconductor.org/packages/release/bioc/html/BiocParallel.html))
+    provides similar functionalities as `batchtools`, but is tailored to use Bioconductor objects.

 ## Reminder: Traditional Job Submission for R